 - Location: 63030 Blair Lane, Joshua Tree, CA 92252

-From Joshua Tree City, heading towards Arizona, on Highway 62 you will turn Left on Sunburst, Right on Golden, Left on Border, then Right on Aberdeen.
-At the end of Aberdeen you should see a sign that will point you onto the short dirt road which leads to the parking area for the installation.
+From the city of Joshua Tree, heading towards Arizona on Highway 62, you will turn left on Sunburst, right on Golden, left on Border, then right on Aberdeen.
+At the end of Aberdeen, you should see a sign that will point you onto the short dirt road that leads to the parking area for the installation.

 The Art Installation

-The area here is a decent size, about 2.5 acres I would guess.
-You can donate a few dollars to the preservation of this awesome spot at the box in the front and also take a program that tells you about the area if you donate.
+The installation takes up about 2.5 acres or so (just a guess), and it is a pretty good-sized area.
+You can donate a few dollars to the preservation of this excellent spot at the box in the front and also take a program that tells you about the area if you donate.
 This program will explain to you the history of the man himself and how the installation came to be.

 I found the best quote in the entire program to be the following:

-“I hope my work provides inspiration for a person to do today what they couldn’t do yesterday, no matter what it is.
-That’s art.“
+“I hope my work inspires a person to do today what they couldn’t do yesterday, no matter what it is.
+That’s art.”

-This installation itself was created when Noah moved his practice from LA to Joshua Tree in 1989.
-Until his death in 2004 he filled the area with his assemblage sculptures, working with any material he could get his hands on to create the structures that are still there today.
+This installation was created when Noah moved his practice from LA to Joshua Tree in 1989.
+Until his death in 2004, he filled the area with his assemblage sculptures, working with any material he could get his hands on to create the structures that are still there today.

-I can’t say much about the art as there was not a lot of information available for each of the pieces, but I thoroughly enjoyed walking around the installation and just checking out all of the different things.
+I can’t say much about the art, as there was not a lot of information available for each of the pieces, but I thoroughly enjoyed walking around the installation and just checking it all out.
 Here are a few photos.

-I really liked this piece as was an old dilapidated house and it reminded me of something you would see in Fallout 4.
+I really liked the below piece as was an old, dilapidated house, and it reminded me of something you would see in Fallout 4.

-This piece is reminded me of the Golden Gate Bridge so that is what I dubbed it.
+Next, this piece reminded me of the Golden Gate Bridge.